ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 </br>

-## Registering NLB IPs with a DNS host name
+## Registering NLB IPs with a DNS subdomain
 {: #loadbalancer_hostname_dns}

-Expose your app to the public internet by creating a host name for the network load balancer (NLB) IP address.
+Expose your app to the public internet by creating a subdomain for the network load balancer (NLB) IP address.
 {: shortdesc}

 Before you begin:
 * Review the following considerations and limitations.
-  * You can create host names for public version 1.0 and 2.0 NLBs in classic clusters only, but not for NLBs in VPC on Classic clusters
+  * You can create subdomains for public version 1.0 and 2.0 NLBs in classic clusters only, but not for NLBs in VPC on Classic clusters
   .
-  * You currently cannot create host names for private NLBs.
+  * You currently cannot create subdomains for private NLBs.
-  * You can register up to 128 host names.
+  * You can register up to 128 subdomains.
 This limit can be lifted on request by opening a [support case](/docs/get-support?topic=get-support-getting-customer-support).
 * [Create an NLB for your app in a single-zone cluster](/docs/containers?topic=containers-loadbalancer#lb_config) or [create NLBs in each zone of a multizone cluster](/docs/containers?topic=containers-loadbalancer#multi_zone_config).

-To create a host name for one or more NLB IP addresses:
+To create a subdomain for one or more NLB IP addresses:

 1. Get the **EXTERNAL-IP** address for your NLB.
 If you have NLBs in each zone of a multizone cluster that expose one app, get the IPs for each NLB.
   ```